 Interactive Brokers Review

-Barron’s ranked Interactive Brokers the Best Online Broker in 2020 – a designation sure to pique our interest in this entry in the crowded world of digital trading platforms.
+Barron’s ranked Interactive Brokers the Best Online Broker four years in a row – a designation sure to pique our interest in this entry in the crowded world of digital trading platforms.

 Offering access to global markets, a wealth of tools, multiple investment choices, and low commission fees, Interactive – the company likes to refer to itself with its stock symbol, IBKR – seems to be an excellent fit for proficient traders.
 But with so many big players tempting investors with sophisticated features, jaw-dropping educational resources, commission-free trading, and more, does IBKR live up to the hype?

 Our Interactive Brokers review reveals what IBKR has (and doesn’t have) to offer.

 - Limited cryptocurrency trading

 Founded in 1977, Interactive Brokers is an old-school broker headquartered in Greenwich, Connecticut.
 Enthusiasts who set out on an individual journey to review Interactive Brokers will find that it’s best known for its extensive international market range.

 IBKR has trading access to more than 135 markets in 33 countries.
 Traders are welcome to invest in stocks, options, futures, mutual funds, bonds, Forex, currencies, and exchange-traded funds.
 Investing in companies whose shares users could probably not afford on their own is enabled with fractional shares.
 With such an abundance of options, IBKR is perfectly capable of competing with modern fintech giants.